mirfansulaiman/Kripton-Automatic-Encryption-Decryption/README.md

            3.Encryption / Decryption All files.

+For this time, secretkey cannot > 16 characters. use this sample : in_your_minds_ur
 Note : Use for learning or used properly Regardless of the author is not responsible for the misuse.